Abhirocks889/Woof/README.md

 # Woof

-This is an IOS app which through you browse through hundreds of breeds of dog images along with its details like Life span,Tempermant,Hieght,Weight etc.
+This is an IOS app in which  you browse through hundreds of breeds of dog images along with its details like Life span,Tempermant,Hieght,Weight etc.
 The app has 3 main screens